dreamcatcher-tech/network/website/license/DPL/Core DPL.md

 ### Agreement to Mediation

 In the event of any controversy or claim arising out of or relating to this agreement, or a breach thereof, the parties hereto shall first attempt to settle the dispute by mediation, administered by an Arbiter through the DCM.
 There will be no final decision or ruling.
 Any decision rendered may not be binding.
 The Arbiter role is to supervise and help the parties come to a mutual agreement on their own.
-If the parties do come to an agreement and make it binding then the matter will be settled there and the Arbitrator then has the authority to release any Assets, Escrow funds, or Reputation Ledger modifications the parties agreed upon.
+If the parties do come to an agreement and make it binding then the matter will be settled there and the Arbitrator then has the authority to release any Assets and/or Escrow funds agreed in the Contract in dispute.

 ### Damages

 Representation or Warranty Claims are beyond the scope of the DPL, other than those imposed through Arbitration, which are:

-1. Recording on the Reputation Ledger of either party.
+1. Recording on-chain of the facts and judgement of the Arbitration involving either party.
 2. Releasing funds held in escrow.
 3. Transfer of disputed Assets

 ### Reputation

 Data generated by the activity of a User provides an indelible record and may be available for other Users to view.
 Such data is not owned by the User and may be freely shared once anonymised under the Right to be Forgotten clause.
+A collation of this information for a Member is known as Reputation.

-An Arbiter in a dispute may record their own notes on the Reputation Ledger of both the Plaintiff and Defendant.
-Such notes are not editable by the Users concerned, although entries may be challenged by reference to a different Arbiter.
+An Arbiter in a dispute may record their own notes on-chain of both the Plaintiff and Defendant.
+Such notes are not editable by the Users concerned, although entries may be challenged and added to (but not amended) by reference to a different Arbiter.

-Any User, including the User to whom the Reputation applies, may record their own annotations against their Reputation Ledger.
+Any User, including the User to whom the Reputation applies, may record their own annotations.

-Revocation of Access to Assets
+### Revocation of Access to Assets

 Any Asset that has been made public through the ACL can never be removed from the DCM.
 An Asset that has been limited through an ACL to a defined list of Signatories may be removed.
 In this case, the Signatories who previously have had access to the Asset, when notified or automated through the DCM, will no longer have legal access to that Asset.